trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.0.10: Included Bound Shadehound for mounting in the Maw.
 - v 1.0.9: Updated for Patch 9.0.5.
 - v 1.0.8: Workaround for WoW APIs not allowing flying in Draenor.
 - v 1.0.7: Will summon valid mounts in The Maw, slow chauffeured mounts only used at low level, druid shapes cancelled in macro before mounting.